seanrankin/chrysler/README.md

 > ~ Walter Chrysler

-Ok, so maybe it's not all that hard these days to start and deploy your basic Rails apps these days -- but it can be tedious do it over and over.

 Recently I've found myself provisioning new rails apps on an almost daily basis to either test an idea out or build a quick proof of concept.
+Maybe it's not all that hard to generate and deploy your basic Rails app these days -- but it can be tedious if you have to do it over and over.

+The goal of this project was a simple (< 100 line) script that just about anyone could digest and understand prior to runnin.

-This Rails Application Template provisions an app with the basics (Bootstrap, HAML, etc.) and deploys your shiney new project to Heroku.
+Based on the same concept as projects like Rails Wizards (http://www.railswizard.org), this Rails Application Template provisions an app with the basics (Bootstrap, HAML, etc.) and deploys your shiney new project to Heroku.

 Install
 -------